 Text classification is the process of tagging pieces of text by category depending on their content.
 Text classification covers a wide range of applications, for example, you can identify the topic of a given text, its sentiment or intent, and even its language

 Topic analysis assigns tags based on themes or topics.
-This basically means that if you receive a survey response that says ‘Clean and easy-to-use user interface, I love it!’ , it would probably be tagged as UX, whereas a survey response that reads ‘Your team has been super helpful!’ would be categorized as Customer Support.
+This basically means that if you receive a survey response that says ‘Clean and easy-to-use user interface, I love it!’, it would probably be tagged as UX, whereas a survey response that reads ‘Your team has been super helpful!’ would be categorized as Customer Support.

 Language detection can identify different languages and assign tags for each of them so that the next time you receive a customer survey response, you’ll be certain that it’s one you can understand.
 As far as the other responses go, they can be automatically routed to the team that speaks the language to speed up the process.

-A keyword extractor can be used to obtain the most important words or expressions from a piece of text.
+A keyword extractor is used to obtain the most important words or expressions from a piece of text.
 It works by identifying the words and expressions that are the most representative within a given text, and delivers them as values, or results, which act as a summary of the text.

 An entity extractor obtains names of people, companies, brands, and more from a given text.